IamJeffG/thinkpad-yoga-linux-mint/README.md

 [This mapping wasn't added until December 2016](https://git.kernel.org/cgit/linux/kernel/git/iwlwifi/iwlwifi-fixes.git/commit/?id=4ab75944c4b324c1f5f01dbd4c4d122d2b9da187) – meaning it only got added to kernels that were being supported at that time: **4.1.17** and higher microversions, as well as **4.4**, are maintained.
 But 4.2 and 4.3 were EOL.

-Here's how to proceed:
+### Here's how to proceed:

-1. I've got wifi working successfully on 4.1.17, but later on we'll see graphics problems on 4.1, so go ahead and install 4.4 now.
+1. Wifi can work on 4.1.17, but later on we'll see graphics problems on 4.1, so go ahead and install __Kernel 4.4__ now.
 [Follow Laurent85's instructions for 4.4 here](https://forums.linuxmint.com/viewtopic.php?t=216235#p1132177), including the newer `linux-firmware`.

 2. Also install the right version of [those intel drivers](https://wireless.wiki.kernel.org/en/users/drivers/iwlwifi):